Chandi977/Zenith/ReadmeHelpers/user.readme.md

-# User Controller API
+# User Controller API Documentation

-This document provides detailed information on the User Controller API, specifically designed for Android UI developers integrating user authentication and profile management features.

-## Synopsis
+## Overview

 The User Controller API provides endpoints for user registration, authentication, profile management, and security features such as OTP verification and token refresh.
 It is designed to work seamlessly with Android applications using Retrofit for API calls.

+---

 ## Base URL